Apprenticeships information for employers

 Most will be fine, because:

-• Most ‘work experience’ would not take a candidate below the 12 months minimum duration.
+• Most ‘work experience’ would not take a candidate below the 12-month minimum duration.
 But a degree in advertising or a postgraduate in copywriting, or likewise, would.
-As would eg. a major Brixton Finishing School or D&AD New Blood programme.
+A major Brixton Finishing School or D&AD New Blood programme would almost certainly mean some learning overlap and thus less funding for that apprentice.

 • Apprenticeships are there to address significant training needs.
 Ad/Media Exec for example has a high number of knowledge, skills, behaviours and it would be unlikely that say a two-month internship would make them confident to do a chunk.

-Prior learning is always to be taken into account with anyone being considered by a training provider for an apprenticeship, including those who did Kickstart.
+Prior learning is always to be taken into account with anyone being considered by a training provider for an apprenticeship.

 End Point Assessment

 The people who assess the apprentice for their qualification have nothing to do with either the employer or the training provider.
 So some of the funding band money – often up to 20% - goes to an End Point Assessment Organisation (EPAO).
-No new standard will be approved by the Institute for Apprenticeships and Technical Education unless there is an EPAO willing to take it on.
+No new standard will be approved unless there is an EPAO willing to take it on.
+You can also search for EPAOs for every standard, same as finding training providers.
+Again, however, the Government website is not always totally up to date.
+AIM continue to be the main assessor for standards used by agencies.